The fish aspic-jelly is healthy with lots of fish and vegetables, few calories in itself.

 Assembly:

-- Boil the aspic jelly as directed on the package (s).
-I used a pack that gave 5 dl, and had to use two packs, because with my filling I needed 6 dl.
-(Or boil fish broth and dissolve the gelatine leaves in it.)
-This will not be an exact science, because it depends on what ingredients you have in it, and how space-filling your ingredients are in relation to your mould.
+- Follow the instructions on the package(s) to boil the aspic jelly.
+I used a pack that yielded 5 dl and needed two packs as my filling required 6 dl.
+(Alternatively, boil fish broth and dissolve gelatine leaves in it.)
+Precision is challenging here as it depends on your ingredients and how space-efficient they are in relation to your mould.

 Served with loaf, as well as a good remoulade.
-See your own recipe for a simple and quick remoulade: Remoulade sauce
+See own recipe for a simple and quick remoulade: Remoulade sauce

 Allergy: Gluten and lactose free.
 High FODMAP in green peas and asparagus.
 However, there are such small amounts per serving, that most people will tolerate this well.
 Under 12 g of asparagus and 45 g of peas.